heathermeeker/puter/TRADEMARK.md

 * Activities must be non-commercial
 * Any fees charged must only cover actual costs
-* You must include appropriate trademark attribution
+* You must include appropriate trademark attribution as described above
 * You must not suggest official endorsement without explicit permission

+Please feel free to contact us about any events you are organizing.

 <br>